magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 ## Core Concepts of Fiducials

-Fiducial markers are key in spatial positioning within the Connected Spaces Platform (CSP).
+Fiducial markers are a means of localizing the digital world within the Connected Spaces Platform (CSP).
 They help bridge the gap between physical spaces and digital coordinate systems by providing tangible reference points for aligning virtual entities with real-world environments.

 ### Fiducial Markers and Digital Coordinate Spaces